Full-time: 3 Years

 - Group projects

 - Knowledge of the latest technologies in CAD, visualisation and rapid prototyping

 Choose a BA or BSc route

-This course has been designed to give you the option to tailor it to match your personal interests.
-There is a common first year for all product design students, after which you can choose whether to focus on a BA (Hons) or BSc (Hons) pathway.
+This course has been designed to give you the option to tailor it to match your personal interests on a BA (Hons) or BSc (Hons) pathway.